 Roger Williams National Memorial P.O.
-Box 367, Annex Station Providence, RI 02901 This memorial honors the founder of Rhode Island and a pioneer in religious freedom.
+Box 367, Annex Station Providence, RI 02901 This memorial is a landscaped urban park on the site of the founding of Providence by Roger Williams in 1636.
+Williams guaranteed religious freedom to all faiths.

-Acreage - 4.56. all federal.
+Authorized Oct.
+22, 1965.
+Acreage - 4.56, all federal.